Nonparametric approximation of conditional expectation operators: Main results

 In particular, the risk $\risk(F)$ allows for the decomposition

 with the irreducible error term $\risk(\Fstar)$.
-This puts the approximation of $\ko$ in perfect line with the formalism developed for regularized least squares regression with reproducing kernels which was established in a series of highly influential papers \citep{DeVitoEtAl2005,Caponnetto2007, BauerEtAl2007, YaoEtAl07} and its connection to inverse problems in Hilbert spaces.
+This puts the approximation of $\ko$ in line with the formalism developed for regularized least squares regression with reproducing kernels which was established in a series of highly influential papers \citep{Caponnetto2007, BauerEtAl2007, YaoEtAl07} and its connection to inverse problems in Hilbert spaces.
+We refer the reader to \citet{Muecke18} and the references therein for a more detailed overview.

-In particular, by employing a generic \emph{regularization strategy} $g_\reg$ for a regularization parameter $\reg >0$, such as for example Tikhonov--Phillips regularization, spectral cutoff or Landweber iteration (see \citealt{EHN96}), we obtain a regularized solution to the above regression problem via
+In particular, by employing a generic \emph{regularization strategy} $g_\reg$ for a regularization parameter $\reg >0$, such as for example Tikhonov--Phillips regularization, spectral cutoff or Landweber iteration (see \citet{EHN96}), we obtain a regularized solution to the above regression problem via

 where $\vecrkhscov: \vecrkhs \rightarrow \vecrkhs$ is the \emph{generalized kernel covariance operator} (see Section~\ref{sec:vecrkhs_integral_operators}) of the space $\vecrkhs$ associated with $X$ and $\vecrkhsi_\invmeas: \vecrkhs \rightarrow L^2(E, \sigalg_{E}, \invmeas; \inrkhs)$ is the \emph{inclusion operator} of $\vecrkhs$ into the space of Bochner square integrable functions $L^2(E, \sigalg_{E}, \invmeas; \inrkhs)$.